deco-sites/starting/docs/developing-guide/examples/en.md

 ## Main tools

 - Deco.cx for hosting and CMS.
-- Deco Records as an SQLITE database, using [Drizzle ORM](https://orm.drizzle.team/)
+- Deco Records as an SQLite database, using [Drizzle ORM](https://orm.drizzle.team/)
 - Resend app for sending confirmation emails.
 Email sending API that offers a free plan of 3,000 emails per month.

 ## Necessary configurations